AeipathyWebStudios/HL2-Core/README.md

 ## Getting Started

-Simply drag and drop the contents of the game into your web root, or in a directory.
+Simply drag and drop the contents of the game into your web root, or into a web directory.

-From there you will need to edit the configuartion opens in the class autoloader.
-Which can be found in;

-core/init.php

 ### Prerequisites